whispir/technical-blog/posts/javascript_testing_strategy_part1.md

 # Developer Deployment Strategies

-So given that some of the testing strategies above require some kind of integration, it pays to talk about 'how do we run the code, in a developement or testing environment?'
+Given that some of the testing strategies above require some kind of integration, it pays to talk about 'how do we run the code, in a developement or testing environment?'

 ## Frontend